deedy5/ddgs/README.md

         timelimit: d, w, m, y.
 Defaults to None.
         num_results: number of results.
 Defaults to None.
         page: page of results.
 Defaults to 1.
         backend: A single or list of backends.
-Defaults to "auto" (wikipedia + two random).
+Defaults to "auto".
+                - "all" : all engines are used
+                - "auto" : "wikipedia" + random 3 engines are used

     Returns:
         List of dictionaries with search results.